Medically Reviewed by Christine Mikstas, RD, LD on February 24, 2023

 Use low-fat or fat-free cheese or just a sprinkle.

 Have one small slice and fill the rest of your plate with vegetables.

 The outer shell, or "bran," of a kernel of wheat, rice, barley, or other grain is full of fiber, vitamins, and minerals.
 Fiber helps you feel full on fewer calories and keeps your bathroom visits regular.
 But to make white (refined) flour from a kernel of wheat, food makers get rid of the bran.
 With it goes much of the fiber and vitamins.

 Fats that are solid at room temperature usually contain saturated and trans fats.
-Trans fats should be avoided as much as possible and saturated fats should only contribute 10% of your calories.
-You will find saturated fats in butter, coconut oil, animal fats in meat, dairy, bacon and chicken skin.
+Trans fats should be avoided as much as possible, and saturated fats should only contribute 10% of your calories.
+You will find saturated fats in butter, coconut oil, meat, dairy, bacon, and chicken skin.

 Start downsizing to healthy portions and your body will, too.
 Check food labels and restaurant menus for hidden calories.
 Learn to "eyeball" your food to gauge what's too much -- and what's just right.